KATHRYN DOLBY

 Born 1989, Lismore NSW

 "Kathryn Dolby is an artist whose process starts when she is going about her daily life, transiting through the world.
 Motion, colour and environment lodge themselves in her memory as painterly thoughts to be reclaimed in the studio through the process of laying down her material.
-Her works are not precogitated but expressed by feel and responsiveness to the process of painting"
+Her works are expressed by feel and responsiveness to the process of painting"

 Kezia Geddes, Curator - Lismore Regional Gallery